vjrantal/CosmosSamples/nodejs/BulkInsert/README.md

 You can optimize your bulk inserts when using the Javascript SDK.
 The most efficient way to insert a large amount of items is a stored procedure that does bulk insert the items for you.

+The scenario was run with 8000 rus configured.
+The container running the sample was hosted in a Azure container instance in the same region as the cosmos instance with 2 CPUs.
+We were not CPU bound.

 |Scenario|Number of Items|RUs used|Time in ms|
 |-|-:|-:|-:|
 |Parallel 40 max|5000|66'650|15'292|